-The National Cervical Screening Programme, set up in 1990, aims to reduce the number of women in New Zealand who develop cervical cancer and the number who die from it.
-The National Screening Unit is responsible for organising the programme, which includes health promotion, smear taking, laboratory analysis of cervical smears, cervical biopsies and management of women with abnormal smear results.
+The National Cervical Screening Programme, set up in 1990, aims to reduce the number of people in Aotearoa New Zealand who develop cervical cancer and the number who die from it.
+The National Screening Unit is responsible for organising the programme, which includes promoting and coordinating cervical screening services, and the provision of laboratory and colposcopy services (for the management of people with abnormal results).

 For more information visit the National Cervical Screening website or freephone 0800 729 729.

 The following links provide further information about cervical screening.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.